Table of Contents

 - Complementary Products: Nebula Genomics 30X Whole Genome Sequencing decodes 100% of your genetic makeup with high accuracy to help you decide if certain medications are right for you

 What is Contrave?
 Contrave is a weight-loss medication that may help overweight adults (with a weight-related medical problem) lose weight and keep it off.
-It is an FDA-approved prescription weight-loss medication for individuals who are either overweight (body mass index or BMI of 27, defined as greater than or equal to 27 kg/m2) or obese (body mass index or BMI of 30 kg/m2 or greater).
-They also tend to have at least one weight-related medical problem, such as high cholesterol, high blood pressure, or type 2 diabetes.
+It is a Food and Drug Administration (FDA) approved prescription weight-loss medication for individuals who are either overweight (adults with a body mass index or BMI of 27, defined as greater than or equal to 27 kg/m2) or obese (body mass index or BMI of 30 kg/m2 or greater).
+Adults with a BMI in this range also tend to have at least one weight-related medical problem, such as high blood pressure, high cholesterol, or type 2 diabetes mellitus.
 Persons with a history of binge eating disorders may also be prescribed this medication as a first choice.

 The company that makes Contrave, Currax Pharmaceuticals LLC, is a specialty pharmaceutical company focused on acquiring and commercializing prescription drugs within the U.S. market.
 The company was founded in 2019 with the purpose of enhancing the lives of patients by providing access to life-changing medications.